 Each time you give us money to invest this will create a new plan.
-During the first 26 weeks of investment, or following a fund switch, your money is invested into units in your chosen fund and valued at the 'underlying price'.
-After 26 weeks your plan is then normally valued at the 'averaged price'.
-Although using the 'averaged price' doesn't remove the risk of your plan value going down, it does mean the change in value should be less than on an unsmoothed fund.
+During the first 26 weeks of investment, or following a fund switch, your money is invested into units in your chosen fund and valued at the 'underlying price' on day 1.
+From day 2 units in your chosen fund option will normally be valued at the daily 'gradual averaged price'.
+After 26 weeks your plan is then normally valued at the 'averaged price' doesn't remove the risk of your plan value going down, it does mean the change in value should be less than on an unsmoothed fund.
 This should limit the impact of sharp market variations day to day and means your investment is less likely to experience the extreme falls and rises caused by sudden stock market changes.